IlianPihlajamaa/ModeCouplingTheory.jl/docs/src/Kernels.md

 end

 ```
 Now to evaluate the kernel, we first write the in-place version of the code, that mutates its first argument.
-Note also that, since the mermory kernel is multiplied with a vector `F` to produce something of the same type of `F`, it has to be encoded as a diagonal matrix, with on the diagonal the dicretised wave-number dependent memory kernel.
+Note also that, since the mermory kernel is multiplied with a vector `F` to produce something of the same type of `F`, it has to be encoded as a matrix, with on the diagonal the discretised wave-number dependent memory kernel.

 ```julia
 import ModeCouplingTheory.evaluate_kernel!